hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/bnd-deploy.md

 These security changes mean that {{site.data.conrefs.hlf_full}} Beta is not compatible with any fabric that is running an older version.

+### Deploying business networks using Playground locally

+When deploying a business network to {{site.data.conrefs.hlf_full}} Beta using the Playground locally, you must follow the process above to connect using the peer admin identity.
+However, in order to create identities and interact with your business network in the Playground, you must use the certificate authority admin identity.

 ## References